mkboudreau/docker-present/README.md

 ### Running it directly

-Run it directly by mounting a volume with the location of your .slide files `docker run -v /mylocalslides:/app mkboudreau/go-present`
+Run it directly by mounting a volume with the location of your .slide files `docker run -d -p 3999:3999 -v /mylocalslides:/app mkboudreau/go-present`

+If you need to run it on a host that has a different externalized host/ip, then pass you can pass in the environment variable `EXTERNAL_HOST` and it will set the value into the go present tool.

+Running with the EXTERNAL HOST variable
+`docker run -d -p 3999:3999 -v /mylocalslides:/app -e "EXTERNAL_HOST=10.222.1.50" mkboudreau/go-present`

 ### Baking your presentation